RIKEN-RCCS/lens3/v2/doc/design.md

 ## Components of Lens3

-* Lens3-Mux
+* Multiplexer
-* Lens3-Reg (Web-UI)
+* Registrar
-* Manager: A Manager runs under a Lens3-Mux and starts a MinIO instance and manages its lifetime.
-* MinIO (S3 server)
+* MinIO (S3 backend server)
-* Redis
+* Valkey (keyval-DB)

 ## Keyval-DB Databases (prefixes of keys)

-Lens3 uses a couple of keyval-db databases (by database numbers), but the division is arbitrary as distinct prefixes are used.
-Most of the entries are json records, and others are simple strings.
+Lens3 uses three keyval-db (by database numbers), but the division is arbitrary as distinct prefixes are used.
+The entries are json.

 NOTE: In the tables below, entries with "\*1" are set atomically (by "setnx"), and entries with "\*2" are with expiry.

 A date+time is by unix seconds.
-Web-UI also passes a date+time by unix seconds.
+Registrar also passes a date+time by unix seconds.

-Mux, Reg, and Managers make (potentially) many connections to keyval-db, because they use multiple databases.
+Multiplexer and Registrar make (potentially) many connections to keyval-db, because they use multiple databases.

 ### CONSISTENCY OF ENTRIES.